Can you lease a car if you have bad credit?

 Here are a few options you can consider to improve your chances of qualifying for a car lease if you have bad credit:

-Put more money down.
-Lowering your loan amount with a large down payment may make you seem less risky to lenders.
+• Put more money down.
+Lowering your loan amount with a larger down payment may make you seem less risky to lenders.

-Use a co-signer.
-Having someone with a higher credit score co-sign your lease can increase your odds of approval or help you secure a lower interest rate.
+• Use a co-signer.
+Having someone with a higher credit score co-sign your lease can increase your odds of approval or help you qualify for better lease terms, like a lower interest rate.

-- Opt for a less expensive car.
+• Consider a more affordable car.
 Choosing a less expensive car might mean a lower lease payment, which may be easier to qualify for.
 You may also be able to find a dealership that leases used vehicles.

 Ways to help improve your credit scores